St. James Anglican Church (Newport Beach): Realignment and property disputes

 Years of conflict over doctrinal and ideological differences with the Episcopal Church had led to a tense and frayed relationship.
 Under Bunyan's leadership, steps to disassociate with the Episcopal Church were initiated as a result of controversial decisions made at the General Convention in the summer of 2003, most notably, the confirmation of the first openly gay Episcopal bishop, Gene Robinson.
 In August 2004, this decision, along with other theological differences, led the rector, wardens, vestry and part of the congregation to vote overwhelmingly to disaffiliate with the Episcopal Church and to affiliate with the conservative Anglican Church of Uganda and form the new church called St. James Anglican Church.
 St. James was soon joined in secession by All Saints Church in Long Beach and St. David's Church in North Hollywood.
 All three churches were then sued for their property by the Episcopal Diocese of Los Angeles and the national Episcopal Church.

 In January 2006, an Orange County Superior Court judge threw the lawsuit out, claiming that the Episcopal Church had no standing to bring their suit against St. James or the other two churches.
 However, in June 2007, a California appellate court reversed the decision.
 This led to St. James appealing the decision to the California Supreme Court, where it was widely believed that the church would win, since there was no precedent in California history for a denomination confiscating the property of a local church which held the deed.
 In April 2007, Bunyan resigned following allegations of inappropriate attention directed towards a female parishioner and was succeeded by an English native, the Rev. Richard Crocker, in November 2008.

-In January 2009, in an unexpected decision, the California Supreme Court ruled against St. James.
+In January 2009 the California Supreme Court ruled against St. James.
 The court stated that while the church held the deed to the multimillion-dollar property, because it was founded as an Episcopal Church, it could not take the property with it when it seceded.
 St. James Anglican Church was considering taking its case back to the trial court level and possibly an appeal to the U.S. Supreme Court.

 In May 2013, Judge Kim G. Dunning reaffirmed her May 1 order to return the property to the Episcopal Diocese of Los Angeles.